 The Clerk has received the following information which has been circulated to Councillors by email:

-Consultation document seeking views on the Welsh Assembly Governmant’s draft Social and Environmental Guidance to OFWAT.
-Any Comments should be made by July 15th.
+Consultation document seeking views on the Welsh Assembly Government’s draft Social and Environmental Guidance to OFWAT.
+Any comments should be made by July 15th.

 Minutes of the meeting of the Community liaison Committee meeting on March 20th 2013